probe973/hsc-5066y/jamovi/chi-square/01-theory.md

 When you run a Chi-Square test, the output will also include a value for **degrees of freedom (df)**.
 Degrees of freedom represent the number of values in the analysis that are free to vary.

-For a Chi-Square test, the formula is simple:
+For a Chi-Square test, the formula is:

 $$df = (\text{Number of Rows} - 1) \times (\text{Number of Columns} - 1)$$

 For our 2x2 table, this would be: $df = (2 - 1) \times (2 - 1) = 1$.
 </div>